 In Third place in the "Concours du Club des Toques Blanches", and recipient of the Prosper Montagné Club's "Diplôme du Mérite Culinaire" in 1984, Chef Terrien is also an honorary member of the Tsuji Academy, and co-author of "La Cuisine Tourangelle", based on the cuisine of his native region, "La Touraine".

 Chef Terrien has been a member of the prestigious team of Le Cordon Bleu chefs from 1989 to 2014.

 Born near Paris, Chef Jean-François Deguignet was brought up in a family of pastry Chefs.
 His grandfather founded the Deguignet Pâtisserie shop (later known as Les Muscadettes) where, at an early age, Jean-Francois Deguignet began to develop skills in what would later become his career.

 Chef Deguignet's dedication to the pastry profession has earned him numerous awards and distinctions throughout his career.
 In 1990 he was awarded the Gold Medal in the “Trophée National de l’Academie Culinaire de France”.
 For two consecutive years he was the recipient of the Charles Proust Silver Medal and that of Les Maîtres Cuisiniers de Paris.
 At the "Journées Gourmandes d’Évry," he received the Pastry Confederation’s Gold Medal in 1991; the event's Trophy and Silver Medal in 1992; and, in 1994, the Marcel Duhamel Trophy.
 Participating in the 1992 "Journées Gastronomiques de Sologne," he earned the Gold Medal of the "Société des Meilleurs Cuisiniers de France" and, in 1993 the "Trophée Jean Louis Berthelot" as well as the Saint Michel Gold Medal.
 Jean-François Deguignet is an active member of the Culinary Academy of France.

-Born in the North of France, Chef Patrick Caals obtained first the “Certificat d’Aptitude Professionnelle (CAP)” and then a “Brevet d’Études Professionnelles (BEP)” for cuisine, and finally a “Certificat d’Aptitude Professionnelle (CAP)” for pastry.
+Born in the North of France, Chef Patrick Caals obtained the “Certificat d’Aptitude Professionnelle (CAP)” and then a “Brevet d’Études professionnelles (BEP)” in cuisine, and finally a “Certificat d’Aptitude Professionnelle (CAP)” in pastry.